-Mexican Folk Art in Puerto Vallarta
+Mexican Folk Art – The Artists of Puerto Vallarta

 If you’ve traveled near the US/Mexico border, you’ve no doubt seen the beaded artwork in various shops and stalls.
 Sometimes you’ll even see someone painstakingly working on an art piece in the shop, tapping tiny, colorful beads into a beeswax-coated wooden carving of an animal, a mask, or perhaps an egg.
 We’ve bought our share of those, and have enjoyed giving them as gifts to friends.
-But if you think these pieces constitute the entire breadth of Mexican folk art, you are sorely mistaken.
+But if you think these pieces constitute the entire breadth of Mexican Folk Art, you are sorely mistaken.

 Several years ago, while shopping in downtown Puerto Vallarta, we stumbled upon a shop called Peyote People.
 We have since made it a must-see shop whenever we are in town.
 The store is full of truly authentic Mexican folk art, and it’s all of a quality you won’t find in the typical stall on the Cuale River (not that you can’t find a good treasure there – you just have to wade through a lot more.)